Catch-Disperse-Release Readout for Superconducting Qubits

 A significant source of error in the currently available cQED readout schemes is the Purcell effect \cite{Pur46} --- the cavity-induced relaxation of the qubit due to the always-on coupling between the resonator and the outgoing transmission line.
 The Purcell effect can be reduced by increasing the qubit-resonator detuning; however, this reduces the dispersive interaction and increases measurement time.
 Several proposals to overcome the Purcell effect have been put forward, including the use of the Purcell filter \cite{Red10} and the use of a Purcell-protected qubit \cite{Bla11}.
 Here we propose and analyze a cQED scheme which avoids the Purcell effect altogether by decoupling the resonator from the transmission line during the dispersive qubit-resonator interaction.

-\textit{Main idea and results.}--Similar to the standard cQED measurement \cite{Blais-04,Wallraff-04,Sid12,Ris12}, in our method (Fig.\ 1) the qubit state affects the dispersive shift of the resonator frequency, that in turn changes the phase of the microwave field in the resonator, which is then measured via homodyne detection.
+Similar to the standard cQED measurement \cite{Wal05,Blais-04,Sid12,Ris12}, in our method (Fig.\ 1) the qubit state affects the dispersive shift of the resonator frequency, that in turn changes the phase of the microwave field in the resonator, which is then measured via homodyne detection.
 However, instead of measuring continuously, we perform a sequence of three operations: ``catch'', ``disperse'', and ``release'' of the microwave field.
-During the first two stages a tunable coupler \cite{Mar11,Mar12} decouples the outgoing transmission line from the resonator.
+During the first two stages a tunable coupler decouples the outgoing transmission line from the resonator (we assume using the coupler recently realized in \cite{Mar12}; see also \cite{Mar11}).
 This automatically eliminates the problems associated with the Purcell effect, as coupling to the incoming microwave line can be made very small \cite{Mar12}.

 During the ``catch'' stage, the initially empty resonator is driven by a microwave pulse and populated with $\sim$10 photons.
 At this stage the qubit is far detuned from the resonator [Fig.\ 1(b)], which makes the dispersive coupling negligible and allows the creation of an almost-perfect coherent state in the resonator.
 At the next ``disperse'' stage of the measurement, the qubit frequency is adiabatically tuned closer to the resonator frequency to produce a strong qubit-resonator interaction (it may even be pushed into the nonlinear regime).
 During this interaction, the resonator field amplitudes ($\lambda_{\rm eff}$) associated with the initial qubit states $|0\rangle$ and $|1\rangle$ rapidly accumulate additional phases and separate in the complex phase plane [see Fig.\ \ref{fig2}(a)].
 Finally, at the last ``release'' stage of the measurement, after the qubit frequency is again detuned from the resonator, the resonator photons are released into the outgoing transmission line.
 The signal is subsequently amplified (by a phase-sensitive parametric amplifier) and sent to the mixer where the homodyne detection is performed.